Weymouth’s St John’s Terrace Gardens.

 Even in those days though, some less than salubrious characters hung around in these gardens, so we would check first to see if it was safe to enter.

-As it was such a small park, it never seemed to be somewhere that you would head for with a purpose, just a place that you might stop off in while on your way to other destinations, apart from a few local dog walkers who used it regularly, and it seems still do.
+Being such a small park, it never seemed to be somewhere anyone would head for with a purpose, just a place to stop off to rest a while on your way to other destinations, apart from a few local dog walkers who used it regularly, and it seems still do.

 P1110420

-This small, derelict area at the end of the terrace was donated to the Council by Sir Frederick Johnstone, who had already handed over the larger gardens at Greenhill to the town.
-Though even the beginnings of Greenhill gardens hadn’t been without its problems, with it’s prior legal battles over ownership of the land.
+This small, derelict marshy area at the end of the terrace was donated to the Council by Sir Frederick Johnstone, who’d already handed over Greenhill gardens to the town.

-At the same time as these St John’s gardens were under development and construction, the council were in negotiations with Mr. Young, Sir Johnston’s land agent, with reference to purchasing a further piece of land between the existing Greenhill gardens, and the Sluices at Greenhill. these were to later become the area of the bowling green and the Sluice Gardens, which is where the beach huts and sand and paddling pool now are are.
+At the same time as St John’s gardens were under development and construction, council were in negotiations with Mr. Young, Sir Johnston’s land agent, with reference to purchasing a further piece of land between the existing Greenhill gardens, and the Greenhill sluices, later to become the bowling green and the Sluice Gardens, where the beach huts, sand and paddling pool now are are.

 A further sub-committee was then appointed to decide what should be done with it.

-This sub committee was then, a couple of months later, instructed to call at the surveyors house to discuss the laying out of the land…. either the poor chap was permanently on call, or it was an excuse for a social evening to decide business.
+This sub committee, a couple of months later, were instructed to call at the surveyors house to discuss the laying out of the land…. either the poor chap was permanently on call, or it was an excuse for a social evening to decide business.

-However, during that time, they had obviously managed to come to some sort of a decision between them because by February of 1904 the surveyor had submitted his plans for the plot to the Gardens Committee, who decreed that the land should now be fenced, and cleared.
+However, they’d obviously managed to come to some sort of a decision, because by February 1904 the surveyor had submitted his plans to the Gardens Committee, who decreed the land should now be fenced, and cleared.

-When I’ve been reading through the minutes of the various borough meetings, I never cease to wonder at the workings of these committees.
-Judging by the amount of arguing, wrangling and passing the decisions to others sub committees to make, how on earth any decision ever got taken I’ll never know, in fact, the wonder that anything got done at all!
+When perusing the minutes of various borough meetings, I never cease to wonder at the workings of these committees.
+Judging by the amount of arguing, wrangling and passing decisions to others, sub committees, how on earth any decision ever got taken I’ll never know.

 But get done it did.